 This Portfolio Review Services Product Addendum (“Addendum”), effective as of the date of the last signature written below (“Addendum Effective Date”), is by and between Xactus, LLC, on behalf of itself and its subsidiaries and as successor-in-interest to Avantus, LLC, CIS Credit Solutions, Credit Plus Inc., Data Facts, Inc. and Universal Credit Services, (“Xactus”) and the Company identified below and is attached to and incorporated into the User Services Agreement by and between Xactus and Company (“Agreement”).
 All capitalized terms used herein shall have the meaning as set forth in the Agreement unless expressly indicated otherwise.

 1. Products and Services.
-Subject to Company’s payment of the fees described below and Company’s compliance with the terms of this Addendum, the terms of the Agreement and the additional terms of use contained in Exhibits A and B, Xactus shall provide Company with the Services identified below and any data contained therein (collectively referred to as the “Services” and individually referred to as a “Report”).
+Subject to Company’s payment of the fees described below and Company’s compliance with the terms of this Addendum, the terms of the Agreement and the additional terms of use contained in Exhibits A , Xactus shall provide Company with the Services identified below and any data contained therein (collectively referred to as the “Services” and individually referred to as a “Report”).
 Xactus hereby grants Company a restricted license to use the Services solely for Company’s own internal business purposes.
 Company’s use of the Services shall be subject to the Equifax Requirements contained in the Appendices located at https://xactus.com/files/xactus-appendices.pdf.

 Account Review Services described in the attached Exhibit A

-Allowance for Loan and Lease (ALLL) Services described in the attached Exhibit B

 2. Delivery.
 The Services shall be delivered to Company through a delivery method selected by Xactus, which may include delivery through a third-party service provider.
 The parties agree and acknowledge that Company may be subject to terms and conditions of a third-party service provider with respect to delivery of the Services to Company, which may include a separate registration process and/or fees.
 Xactus assumes no responsibility for or liability relating to the delivery of the Services via any third-party provider and any information separately provided by Company to such third-party provider during the registration or other access process relating thereto shall be considered by and between Company and such third-party provider and governed by the third-party provider’s terms and conditions and privacy policy and not the terms of this Agreement.